billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 probes.
 It's a good idea to look at the Metrics Window for any signs of instability.

+> A filtered stream will auto-disable for a few seconds if the system is overstressed.
+When that happens, the filtered data are replaced by zeros, hence, ShankViews will appear black and audio will shut off.

 --------

 ## Probe Database